Tipser/slate/docs-v3/script/source/includes/_migration-guide.md

 **`data-tipser-store` component**

-The HTML syntax for the `Store` component used to be:
+The HTML syntax for the store component used to be:

 ```html
 <div id="tipser_store"></div>